Skip to main content

 Is public liability insurance compulsory in Australia?

-Public liability insurance is generally not compulsory by law in Australia; however, certain occupations and industries are required to have public liability insurance to operate.
+In some states and territories, certain occupations and industries are required to have public liability insurance to operate.1

-For example, to apply for an electrical contractor licence in Queensland, you must hold a minimum of $5 million public and product liability cover.1
+For example, to apply for an electrical contractor licence in Queensland, you must hold a minimum of $5 million public and product liability cover.2

 What are some examples of public liability insurance claims?